CodeByCalloway/Rosay-Praying-Software/README.md

 Note 1: 9:31 pm
     I've written the rules and things needed for the project, as well as the overall systems needed.
+Note 2: 10:44 pm
+    Ive put in a string list of the days of the week, I'll be using this later when i actually build the full system.
+The other things ive implemented are a system to select the day of the week but theres nothing but it just telling you a output of "you selected this day."
+From there i will try and add more of the project later.
+I also added the first Mystery of the Rosary as well so that way it can tell you everything there is to say.